College of Pharmacy

 A student who intends to take a required Idaho State University pharmacy course at another institution must receive written permission from the Associate Dean for Academic Affairs at the ISU College of Pharmacy.
 This permission must be received prior to enrolling in the course.

-All students are required to be licensed externs during all phases of the clinical program.
-A background check is required prior to extern registration.
-An additional extern registration is required in other states in which a student does any portion of his or her clinical program (except for Public Health Service sites).
+All students are required to be licensed interns during all phases of the clinical program.
+A background check is required prior to intern registration.
+An additional intern registration is required in other states in which a student does any portion of their clinical program (except for U.S. Public Health Service sites).

 All students graduating from Idaho State University with a Doctor of Pharmacy degree are expected to complete the General Education Requirements as described for the Bachelor of Science degree.

 To be eligible for graduation in pharmacy, a student must have earned an average GPA of 2.0 or better on all credits applied toward the minimum graduation requirements of the curriculum.
-He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation.
-A minimum of 227 semester credits is required for graduation with the Doctor of Pharmacy degree.
+He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation, including elective courses.
+A minimum of 228 semester credits is required for graduation with the Doctor of Pharmacy degree.

 Students are responsible for meeting degree requirements in proper sequence.
 Frequent consultation between student and faculty advisor is encouraged.

 For graduation with the Doctor of Pharmacy degree, students are required to complete a program of 1,740 hours of structured practical experiences in pharmacy practice environments administered by the College.
-Successful completion of the clinical program/externship required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for licensure in Idaho and Alaska.
+Successful completion of the experiential education curriculum required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for pharmacist licensure in Idaho and Alaska.

-Following completion of all requirements, candidates must pass the North American Pharmacist Licensure Examination (NAPLEX) to obtain licensure to practice pharmacy in Idaho.
+Following completion of all requirements, candidates must pass the North American Pharmacist Licensure Examination (NAPLEX) to obtain licensure to practice pharmacy in Idaho and Alaska.
 If a student plans to practice pharmacy in states other than Idaho, he or she must meet the specific licensing requirements of each state (e.g., Multistate Pharmacy Jurisprudence Examination (MPJE)).
 For more information please see our professional licensure disclosure statement on our website.